 Ledbetter, Samantha 2012 Studio

 Lowe, David 1997 Studio (double major: English) - David received his M.F.A. from Pratt Institute, 2000, and in October 2001 was Artist in Residence at Europos Parkas, Vilnius, Lithuania.
-He has been in various group exhibitions in Brooklyn and Manhattan, and as of 2003 has been working at the New York Public Library in the photography collection.
-He installed a piece entitled The Heavens in the Cathedral of St. John Divine in New York in 2003, and had a show at Roanoke College in that same year. (email@example.com)
+He has been in various group exhibitions in Brooklyn and Manhattan, and as of 2003 has been working at the New York Public Library, where he is currently the Photography Specialist and Assistant to the Photography Curator.
+He installed a piece entitled The Heavens in the Cathedral of St. John Divine in New York in 2003, and had a show at Roanoke College in that same year. (firstname.lastname@example.org)

 Luckett (Baker), Ellen 1995 Art History - Ellen got her Master's in Public Administration (focus in Nonprofit Management) from Georgia State University, 2002.
 She worked for four years managing the docent program at the High Museum of Art, Atlanta, and currently works in the Development Department at the Alliance Theatre Company. (email@example.com)

 Mancini (Mozingo), Lauren 1997 Studio - Lauren received her M.A. in Advertising and Public Relations from the University of Alabama, and has worked as an advertising Account Executive at GodwinGroup since then. (firstname.lastname@example.org)

 Manley (Harris), Toni 2009 Studio - Toni is teaching art at Forest Hill High School (email@example.com)